8427 views| 0 comments

 BROWN RICE FLOUR (GF) - See RICE FLOUR

-BUCKWHEAT: It is not from wheat but the fruit seed of a plant related to rhubarb, but contains a low amount of gluten.
+BUCKWHEAT FLOUR (SOME CONSIDER IT GF): It is not from wheat but the fruit seed of a plant related to rhubarb, but contains a low amount of gluten.
 Most commonly used combined with wheat flour for pancakes, waffles, blintzes, and in pastas.
 High in fiber, iron and B vitamins.
 It contains high proportion of essential amino acids; close to being a complete protein.
+When buckwheat groats are roasted, they are called kasha.

 BULGUR: Bulgur, for all practical purposes, is considered a whole grain, but as much as 5 percent of the bran may be removed in the processing.
 Bulgur is made by soaking and cooking the whole wheat kernel, drying it, removing some of the bran and cracking the remaining kernel into small pieces.
 Because it is a par-cooked product, bulgur is a convenience food, and in some recipes requires only the addition of hot water or broth for preparation.
 Bulgur makes an excellent cereal, salad, side-dish or additive to breads, soups and casseroles.